Skip to content

 Cover photo showing April's birth flower: daisies

 In April, spring begins to bloom; flowers sprout, the sun shines warmer, and garden colors dot the landscape with beautiful floral blooms.
 With winter fading, like the sun parting the clouds on a cold and dark day, we are drawn out of our homes to bask in the spring weather, but we are not alone!
-Daisies and sweet peas are joining us under the full sun!
-Like traditional birthstones, April's birth flowers, the daisy, and the sweet pea, carry a special symbolic meaning.

 The Daisy

 One of April's birth flowers is the daisy, known by its scientific name Bellis perennis, part of the aster family.
 Daisies symbolize purity, innocence, new beginnings, young love, and the blissful pleasure that is the coming of spring.
-In literature, beautiful blooms of daisies have been quoted to open at dawn to bask in the sunlight, then to close again at dusk.
-The daisy is aptly named by its old English moniker - the day's eye, which blooms in various colors: most notably in petals of white, pink, red, purple, orange, and yellow.
-They can have both a black and a yellow center.
+In literature, daisies are described opening at dawn to bask in the sunlight, then closing again at dusk.

 Example image of what daisy flowers look like.